chhoumann/quickadd/README.md

 - You can now offset dates with ``{{DATE+3}}`` or ``{{DATE:<format>+3}}``. `+3` gives you the date in three days, while `+-3` gives you the date three days ago.
 - Added a new API feature which allows you to execute choices from within user scripts.
 These keep the current variables for the execution, so you can 'transfer' variables.
 - (0.3.1 HOTFIX) Fix choice finding algorithm.

-### 0.2.14 - 0.2.16
-- Add 'Insert at the end of section' feature to Captures.
-- Revamped the Capture & Template format suggesters.
-They're now more like smart-autocompleters.
-- Template choices now also use the Obsidian method for creating links to files.

-### 0.2.13
-- Add error logging for when no macro is in the choice.
-- Add 'Add' buttons to Macro Builder.
-- Multi choices can now have commands & hotkeys.
-- Attempted to address #39 - capture not creating template.
-- Suggest files from both core templates folder and templater templates folder when creating a Template choice.
-- Fix bug where, if there is an emoji in the folder name, the file sometimes doesn't get created
-- Update the API.
-The suggester can now take a map function for the `displayItems`, which will be executed on the `actualItems`.
-There is also a utility module now, which currently allows you to set or get your clipboard.

-### 0.2.11 - 0.2.12
-- Implement Quick Commands - ironically, starting with a Wait command.
-With this command, you can add a delay to your macros.
-Useful for commands that may take a while to finish.
-- Fix a bug where the command sequence did not save.
-- Fix bug where 'Create file if it doesn't exist' did not work as intended when no template was given.
-- Updated the documentation with new examples and changes to settings.
-- Remove (missed) `console.log`.
-- If formatted content is empty, don't add anything.
-- Capture: Don't create file if setting is disabled.

 ## Getting started
 The first thing you'll want to do is add a new choice.
 A choice can be one of four types.